terraci init

 - Adjust the pattern to match your structure

-- Update the Docker image
+- Update the Docker image or runner labels

 - Add exclude patterns